winningproduct/learn-portal/content/8-retire/02-data-migration-plan.md

 - **Compliance:** Does it comply with regulatory standards?

 ### Move the data
 The most effective time for a migration switchover is the least active periods, such as weekends, holidays.
-In case of an unexpected showstopper you must have the ability to roll-back to a working data version.
+In case of an unexpected showstopper, you must have the ability to roll-back to a working data version.
 There are two ways to do the execution:

 **Big-Bang Migration:** Transfer all data within a small-time window and make a complete switch over to the new system.
 Most of the time, this could result in downtime during the process.